 Internal Audit Definition

-Internal Audit is a process of checking on a regular basis the deviation from any material compliance instructed laws and regulations.
-Internal audit helps maintain accurate and timely financial reporting and data collection.
+It is a process of checking regularly the deviation from any material compliance instructed laws and regulations.
+It helps maintain accurate and timely financial reporting and data collection.
 It is an evaluation done by an internal auditor who could be an employee of the organization or not.

-Internal auditing involves an organization’s governance, accounting processes, risk management, and management controls.
-It aims at enhancing the efficiency of operations, the reliability of financial and management reporting and compliance with regulations.
-Further, it helps identify potentially fraudulent acts, control breakdowns and also the extent of financial loss.
+It involves an organization’s governance, accounting processes, risk management, and management controls.
+It aims at enhancing the efficiency of operations, the reliability of financial and management reporting, and compliance with regulations.
+Further, it helps identify potentially fraudulent acts, control breakdowns, and also the extent of financial loss.

 Internal Audit Requirement